CARA-ch/ch-emed-epr/README.md

 # IG CH-EMED-EPR

+FHIR Implementation Guide which defines the documents for the exchange of medication information in the context of the Swiss eMedication service.

-To compile the FSH files:
+To compile the FSH files, use [SUSHI](https://github.com/FHIR/sushi):
 ```bash
 sushi .
 ```

-To compile the full profile (it will automatically run SUSHI):
+To compile the full profile (it will automatically run SUSHI), use the [IG Publisher](https://github.com/HL7/fhir-ig-publisher):
 ```bash
 java -jar publisher.jar -ig ig.ini
 ```